-Instead of documentation being reviewed by the Documentation Review Committee, the student should call and set-up an appointment with the first available Access Coordinator to review the available documentation of the temporary disability and discuss possible accommodation needs.
-The Access Coordinator will advise the student if any additional documentation will be required prior to setting up accommodations, as well as share information on potential resources.
+The student should call and set-up an appointment with the first available Access Coordinator to review the available information and identify possible accommodations.
+The Access Coordinator will advise the student if any additional information is needed prior to setting up accommodations, as well as share information on potential resources.

 Students with temporary disabilities may want to meet with an Access Coordinator to discuss:

 - Classroom and testing accommodations